segbuniwe/recipehunt/journals/Sophia_Tony-Egbuniwe.md

 Goals For Tomorrow:
 - Create profile page for each account
 - Switch from spoonacular api to tasty api since the images are better on tasty

+# 07/17/2023
+Goals:
+- Created reviews modal form on front end
+- Mapped out reviews to see comments and ratings that all users left for a specific recipe
+- Added ability to see account user's first and last name for the rating they left
+- Rearranged backend and frontend to use tasty api instead of spoonacular api since the spoonacular images were really bad

+Today we worked as a group to add to more aspects of our front-end through React.
+We were able to switch over our frontend to reflect the tasty api since we felt that it had better resources such as better images and an actual video url.
+David shared his screen and wrote the code as we all contributed ideas for how to get everything set up.
+Javier was clutch in showing us how to do a nested map in the JSX file since we had to go deep inwards to retrieve the total ingredients list that we needed for the recipe.
+I then shared my screen and started writing the code for the ratings section while my team helped me along.
+We were able to add some necessary details to the backend like a comments section to the RatingsIn and more account information from the account_data.
+We also created a modal form so that only logged in users can leave a review on a recipe.
+Once the review is left it is populated into the ratings map that showcases the reviews for everyone to see.
+We then started working on our profile page, the favorites carousel in particular.
+We got stuck on how to get access to all the needed information about a recipe since our favorites button only receives the recipe_id and nothing else, but after talking with Riley, we have a better idea of how to at least start tackling that issue (by using props).

+Goals For Tomorrow:
+- Finish working on carousel of favorites on profile page
+- Add ingredients list and form to profile page